MAD2023-Team4/23-CacheFlash/README.md

 $$ S = - \frac{t}{\ln{R}} $$

-To estimate t for each flashcard question, we would take the timestamp of the current answer - timestamp of last correct answer.
+To estimate t for each flashcard question, measure the percentage of information retained immediately after learning (usually at time t = 0).
 To estimate r for each flashcard question, we would prompt the user to rate the confidence of each answer, be it correct or not.

 #### Why Rate Confidence of Answers to Estimate Memory Stability?
 (Samuel)